njoyard/yarm/USAGE.md

 * `cb.methodNotAllowed()` to send a "405 Method not allowed" response
 * `cb.notImplemented()` to send a "501 Not implemented" response
 * `cb.status(code[, body])` to send a custom HTTP status code and response body.
+* `cb.custom(handler)` to use a custom request handler.
+The handler will receive the request object, the response object and Express' `next` callback as any Express handler.

 To serve a resource as a collection, you must call both its `.count()` and `.list()` methods.